Deus-corp/cks-mcp/README.md

   a real HTTP check and cryptographically signs the result.
 Any `VerificationRecord` without a valid signature is automatically rejected, even if the model fails to request the check.
+- **Semantic search with real embeddings** — the `search_semantic` tool uses HuggingFace models to find relevant nodes by meaning, not just keywords.
+A query for "how to train AI models" returns "Gradient Descent" and "Neural Network", not "Banana".
+- **Graph-based RAG** — combine semantic search with `query_subgraph` to retrieve a full neighbourhood around the found concepts, giving the LLM the context it needs without hallucinating connections.
 - **Full audit trail** — every operation is captured in an immutable version history, providing complete accountability for AI-generated knowledge.